Irkutsk Oblast Russia Travel Guide

 Prepare for the specific seasonal conditions to maximize your trip.

 Extreme winter temperatures call for serious frigid conditions preparation; layering clothes is recommended.
-During hot, dry summers, forest fires can occur in the adjacent areas, potentially impacting air purity.
+In hot weather, dry summers, forest fires can occur in the adjacent areas, potentially impacting air quality.

 Summer thunderstorms can occur, especially in July and August.
-Tick-borne encephalitis (TBE) has a risk from spring to autumn in forested areas, especially near The lake Baikal.
+Tick-borne encephalitis (TBE) has a risk from spring to autumn in forested areas, especially around Lake Baikal.
 Vaccination or preventative steps are appropriate.

 July and August may see thunderstorms.